Temporal Landscapes: A Graphical Logic of Behavior

-The condition here is that the curves remain above the diagonal line and that their slope is piecewise continuous and remains in the interval $[0,\infty]$.
-Note that rotating by $45^\circ$, the slope condition becomes precisely the statement that the curve must be what is known as 1-Lipschitz.
+General temporal landscapes are curves that remain above the diagonal line and whose slope is piecewise continuous and remains in the interval $[0,\infty]$.
+Note that rotating by $45^\circ$, the slope condition becomes precisely the statement that the curve must be what is known as a 1-Lipschitz function.